vlitzke/jekyll-theme-prologue/reading-list.md

 - Talese, Gay: *Honor Thy Father*
 - Talese, Gay: *Thy Neighbor's Wife*
 - Weiner, Jonathan: *The Beak of the Finch: A Story of Evolution in Our Time*
+- Whitehead, Colson: *The Nickel Boys*
+- Whitehead, Colson: *The Underground Railroad*
 - Woodhouse, P.G.: *Right Ho, Jeeves*
 - Zevin, Gabrielle: *Tomorrow, and Tomorrow and Tomorrow* (Tom)